 |

-Hubert Savage expressed a lifelong interest in smaller houses, creating a number of them in the vicinity of his own home, both for the market and for close friends.
+Hubert Savage took a lifelong interest in smaller houses, creating a number of them in the vicinity of his own home, both for the market and for close friends.
 Several of these remain intact in Strawberry Vale today.
-The one pictured at left, Stranton Lodge, is now a protected heritage structure within Knockan Hill park - it was saved by citizen initiative from demolition to make way for a parking lot, which was not itself wanted by actual park users.
+The one pictured at left, Stranton Lodge, is now a protected heritage structure within Knockan Hill park - it was saved by citizen initiative from demolition to make way for a parking lot, which was not itself wanted by actual park users (yet flowed from the definition of the park in Saanich's hierarchy).
 I was fortunate to play a minor role, as a fledgling Saanich Councilor, in helping to get it protected.
 A little gem of an English arts-and-crafts cottage - a trademark 'S' for Savage visible on its chimney - it's now well-tenanted and kept up.
 We were told, by the way, by parks staff that there was simply no precedent for keeping a residence within a park.
 But a little searching around BC soon turned up examples in North Vancouver of heritage houses being maintained in parks, in one case for use as park-keepers housing.
 Oops!

 7. Finishing Touches